mistersingh179/sidekik/notes/step8.md

 - when names are same it keeps reading over & over ✅
   - makes multiple calls to chain for balance & code ✅
   - store path of file. ✅
-- every transaction leads to a bunch of getBalance calls
+- every transaction leads to a bunch of getBalance calls ✅
-- when no network, it is reading every 1 second, and flashing the input contracts
+- when no network, it is reading every 1 second, and flashing the input contracts ✅
-- pending tx via metamask did not show spinner while tx was being mined
 - unable to use on brave ✅
 - show message asking to use chrome ✅
   - showOpenFilePicker does not work ✅
   - showDirectoryPicker does not work ✅
   - disable buttons which won't work ✅
-- not fetching abi when connected to metamask
 - address field should either be editable or not be there ✅
 - shows continue button, when there is no address, just a contract
-- fix name of worker file
+- fix name of worker file ✅
-- fix name of woker instance from instance to something else
+- fix name of woker instance from instance to something else ✅
-- refactor contract missing messaging to be when chain - yes & contracts - no
-- refactor processRpcUrl to have proper if statement for instance.current
+- refactor processRpcUrl to have proper if statement for `instance.current` ✅
-- removing and adding directory does not read its files which were before removed.
+- removing and adding directory does not read its files which were before removed. ✅
-  - seems like it still has cache even though it was removed.
+  - seems like it still has cache even though it was removed. ✅
+- pending tx via metamask did not show spinner while tx was being mined
+- not fetching abi when connected to metamask

-### bug - slowness / performance issue when syncing directory
+### bug - slowness / performance issue when syncing directory ✅

-- we are using md5, will sh1 be faster
 - read files in a worker thread ✅
   - this is to not block UI when it is reading the disk ✅
   - make 1 persistent worker for better performance ✅